MacGillivray's Warbler

 Colors

-Olive-green upperparts and a bright yellow belly.
-Adults feature a signature slate-gray hood; males have a darker, almost blackish area on the lores and breast, while females have a paler gray throat.
+Olive-green upperparts and vibrant yellow underparts.
+Both sexes feature a distinctive slate-gray hood.
+Males have black lores and a blackish patch on the breast; females have a paler gray throat.
+Both possess white 'eye-crescents' (a broken eye-ring).

 Key Features